 5. End the game if the bird touches the pillars

-Click on the pillars sprite so we can add some code for it.
-The first thing we want to do is stop the game if the pillar touches the parrot.
-We start with a “when green flag clicked” block from Events.
+Click on the pillar sprite so we can add some code for it.
+The game should stop if the pillar touches your sprite.
+Start with a “when green flag clicked” block from Events.
 Underneath that we add a “forever” block from Control.

-Since we always want to check if the parrot has collided with the pillar, we put an “if/then” block from Control inside “forever”.
-The condition for the if statement is the Sensing block “touching Parrot”.
+To check if each and every time your sprite collides with the pillar, place an “if/then” block from Control inside “forever”.
+The condition for the if statement is the Sensing block “touching “your Sprite’s name’”.
 Make sure you change the dropdown choice if needed to reflect that the pillars and your sprite are touching.

 When this happens, we want to use the Looks block “switch backdrop to backdrop2” to indicate that the game has ended and use the Control block “stop all”.